vglazer/vglazer.github.io/_posts/2025-07-22-getting-started-with-gemini-cli.md

 ---

 ## Why this post
 The Gemini CLI [launch post](https://blog.google/technology/developers/introducing-gemini-cli-open-source-ai-agent/) does a good job of summarizing the tool's capabiliies and the [GitHub repo README.md](https://github.com/google-gemini/gemini-cli/) should help you get up and running quickly.
 However, the [full docs](https://github.com/google-gemini/gemini-cli/blob/main/docs/index.md) cover a lot of ground and I thought others might also find the notes I took to help me navigate them useful.
 While there is a bit of a Mac focus, most of this should hopefully apply on other platforms as well.

 ## TL;DR
 - Most settings are controlled via `~/.gemini/settings.json`.
-Project-specific `.gemini/settings.json` files are also supported and will be merged with the ones in `~/.gemini/settings.json`, so that you need only specify the settings you wish to override.
+Project-specific `.gemini/settings.json` settings will be merged with the ones in `~/.gemini/settings.json`, so that you need only specify the ones you want to override.
 - API keys and some other settings are controlled via environment variables in `~/.gemini/.env`, which take precedence over `~/.gemini/settings.json`.
-You may create project-specific `.gemini/.env` files, but they will _not_ be merged with `~/.gemini/.env`, obliging you to specify every variable and not merely the ones you wish to override.
+You can create project-specific `.gemini/.env` files, but they will _not_ be merged with `~/.gemini/.env`, requiring you to specify every variable and not just the ones you want to override.
 - Sandboxing is disabled by default.
 To enable it, add `"sandbox": true` to `~/.gemini/settings.json` or `export GEMINI_SANDBOX="true"` in `~/.gemini/.env`.
 On a Mac, `export SEATBELT_PROFILE="<profile>"` in `~/.gemini/.env` to select from one of several bundled `sandbox-exec` profiles, with `permissive-open` being the default.
 - Usage stats are collected by default.
 To opt out, set `"usageStatisticsEnabled": false` in `~/.gemini/settings.json`".
 - Specify context such as coding guidelines in `~/.gemini/GEMINI.md`.
 Hierarchical `.gemini/GEMINI.md` files are supported with context merged together.
 For additional info, use the `--debug` command-line option or the `/memory show` REPL command.
 Add context dynamically during a session with the `/memory add` REPL command.